-(M ark One) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the he fiscal year ended December 31, 2023 OR TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 COM MISSION FILE NUMBER: 001- 35731 (Exact n InspireMD, Inc. ame of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2123838 (I.R.S.
-Employer Identification Number) 4 Menorat Hamaor St. Tel Aviv, Israel (Address of principal executive offices) 6744832 (Zip Code) Registrant's telep phone number, including area code: : (888) 776-6804 Securities r egistered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NSPR Nasdaq Capital Market Securities regi istered pursuant to Section 12(g) of the Act: none Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule : 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to o file reports pursuant to Section 13 B or Section 15(d) of the Act.
-Yes \square No \boxtimes d by Section 13 or 15(d) of the Securities Exchange Act of d to file such reports), and (2) has been subject to such filing e Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files).
+(Mark One) OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2024 OR ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 COM IMISSION FILE NUMBER: 001- 35731 InspireMD, Inc. (Exact i name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2123838 (I.R.S.
+Employer Identification Number) (A 6303 Waterford District Drive Suite 215 Miami, Florida 33126 Address of principal executive office (Zip Code) es) Registrant's tele ephone number, including area code : (888) 776-6804 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) NSPR Name of each exchange on which registered Nasdaq Capital Market • gistered pursuant to Section 12(g) of Indicate by check mark if the registrant is a well-known n seasoned issuer, as defined in Rule e 405 of the Securities Act.
+Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 3 or Section 15(d) of the Act.
+Yes □ No ☒ d by Section 13 or 15(d) of the Securities Exchange Act of d to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has subn Regulation S-T (§ 232.405 of this chapter) during the prece Yes \boxtimes No \square nitted electronically every Interactive ding 12 months (or for such shorter re Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files). iler, a non-accelerated filer, a smaller reporting company, or filer," "smaller reporting company," and "emerging growth Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any